P!nk’s VMAs Acceptance Speech Was All About Living Your Truth: “Keep Shining”

 But I didn't say anything, and instead I went home and I made a Powerpoint presentation for her.
 In that presentation were androgynous rock stars and artists that live their truth.
 [These artists] are probably made fun of everyday of their life, and carry on, and wave their flag, and inspire the rest of us — and these are artists like Michael Jackson, and David Bowie, and Freddie Mercury, and Annie Lennox, and Prince, and Janis Joplin, and George Michael, and Elton John, and so many artists, her eyes glazed over.

 Seriously, mom goals AF.
 P!nk went on to explain that people have made fun of her for being too masculine, having too many opinions, or being too strong.
-However, she doesn't cave into pressure or change the way she looks.
+However, she doesn't cave to pressure or change the way she looks.

 We don't change.
 We take the gravel and the shell and we make a pearl.
 We help other people to change so that they can see more kinds of beauty.